SparklinStar/Numpy-Practice/README.md

 # Numpy-Practice
-A DevDotCom x Coding Club JISCE initiative to Practice Numpy Also dont forget to star this repo
+A DevDotCom x Coding Club JISCE initiative to Practice Numpy .
+Also dont forget to star this repo.
 ## First steps
 Create a folder with your name then create a file within that folder with the name task1.py for the first task